 The modern way of testing is to use a small digital battery tester- eg one of these Topdon meters - which measures the battery internal resistance and off-load voltage - and gives a clear indication of whether the battery is "good" - or not.
 I bought the BT200 which does all I want.

 Such a digital analyser can read 12V battery data: voltage, internal resistance, cold cranking amps and status of health very quickly — without heavy connection leads.

 A battery can go flat in a short time if it has gone low capacity or there is a discharge through a fault on the car.

-On all three of my 1007's (2 x 1.4 Dolce and 1.6 Sport) I found that initially there was a discharge of 1.6 amps after switching everything off - this dropped to 15-20mA after 30 seconds or so - enough to drive the essential circuits.
+On all three of my 1007's (2 x 1.4 Dolce and 1.6 Sport) I found that initially there was a discharge of 1.6 amps after switching everything off - this dropped to 20-30mA after a minute or so - enough to drive the essential circuits.
 The battery should last for several weeks without use at this discharge rate.